 You'll hear '¿Que onda?' wherever you go in Mexico.
 Depending on the context, it can mean 'what's new?', 'what do you want?', 'what's that?', or 'what's happening?'...
 And if you ask '¿Que onda?', you'll start the conversation off on the right foot, becoming a little bit more Mexican in the process.
-Our specialist consultants are here to help with the top five things to do in Mexico
+Our specialist consultants are here to help with the top five things to do during your trip to Mexico.

 The Virgin of Guadalupe Festival

 It's said that on 9th December 1531, Juan Diego, a newly converted Aztec peasant, had a vision of a young woman, who ordered him to build a church right there, on the desert hill of Tepeyac, near Mexico City.
 He duly did.
 Since then, the Basilica has become one of the largest pilgrimage sites in the world, culminating each year on 12th December: on the Virgin of Guadalupe's feast day, millions of Mexicans parade, dance, sing, bear crosses and rush to commemorate the anniversary of the apparition of the 'Mother of All Mexicans'.

 This place is the precursor to all pre-Colombian cities.
 The oldest city but also one of the most beautiful and one of the most mysterious.
 It was built in the second century AD.
 After climbing the 248 steps up the 220ft-tall Pyramid of the Sun, you can see the Pyramid of the Moon, the Palace of Quetzalpapalotl, the Palace of Jaguars, the Temple of the Feathered Serpent, and the large plaza.
 Around the year 500 AD, several hundred thousand people lived in the city, and their influence extended to the distant Mayan lands.